Master of Public Health vs. Master of Healthcare Administration: Which Is Right for You?

 While these individual moments are a great reminder of the gravity of a healthcare professional’s work, you’ve got your mind set on finding ways to expand your impact on this field at a scale that goes beyond individual patients.
 That’s what has led you to consider earning a healthcare-focused Master’s degree.
 But you’re struggling with which educational path will help you reach your goals: Master of Public Health versus Master of Healthcare Administration.

-We’re breaking down the basics of the Master of Public Health (MPH) and Master of Healthcare Administration (MHA) programs at Rasmussen College so you can find the right fit for your future.
+We’re breaking down the basics of the Master of Public Health (MPH) and Master of Healthcare Administration (MHA) programs at Rasmussen University so you can find the right fit for your future.

 MPH vs. MHA: The basics